Jarosh/Example-React-tubity.ui/README.md

 ## Configuration

-In order to eliminate the need for rebuilding each time when backend server host was changed it was made a part of `/app/index.html` file (check for `APP.CONF` object out there).
+In order to eliminate the need for rebuilding each time when backend server host was changed it was made a part of the `app/index.html` file (check for `APP.CONF` object out there).